jowharshamshiri/ws/README.md

 # Nomion

-A comprehensive tool suite for file operations, version management, and development workflow automation.
+A tool suite for file operations, version management, and development workflow automation.
 The suite includes:

 - **refac**: Recursive string replacement in file/folder names and contents
 - **scrap**: Local trash can using a `.scrap` folder for files you want to delete